| | The Four

 high-effort achievement of challenging personal

-are assertive, low maintenance
+goals. are assertive, low maintenance

 learners that learn best in learning environments